grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### Graphic-oriented, pure controllers, code generator UI

-Even if the UI architecture module is graphic-oriented, a given implementation can *perfectly choose to ignore all layout information* and *only keep the controller ones, like the buttons, sliders, nentries, bargraphs*.
+Even if the UI architecture module is graphic-oriented, a given implementation can perfectly choose to ignore all layout information and only keep the controller ones, like the buttons, sliders, nentries, bargraphs.
 This is typically what is done in the `MidiUI` or `OSCUI` architectures.

 Note that pure code generator can also be written.
 The `JSONUI` UI architecture is an example of an architecture generating the DSP JSON description as a text file.